-- Edge browser settings, such as favorites and reading list.
+- Microsoft Edge browser settings, such as favorites and reading list.

 - Passwords, including Internet passwords, Wi-Fi profiles, and others.

 - Language preferences, which includes settings for keyboard layouts, system language, date and time, and more.

 - Ease of access features, such as high-contrast theme, Narrator, and Magnifier.

 - Other Windows settings, such as mouse settings.

 Application data: Universal Windows apps can write settings data to a roaming folder, and any data written to this folder will automatically be synced.
 It’s up to the individual app developer to design an app to take advantage of this capability.
 For more details about how to develop a Universal Windows app that uses roaming, see the appdata storage API and the Windows 8 appdata roaming developer blog.

 What account is used for settings sync?